 - Oral health services delivery systems and dental care financing

 The residency is often combined with advanced degree programs offered at Harvard School of Dental Medicine (HSDM).
-There are four advanced education programs offered in Dental Public Health (DPH):
+There are three advanced education programs offered in Dental Public Health (DPH):

-MMSc Program: This three-year track leads to a master of medical sciences (MMSc) degree in oral biology with a certificate in Dental Public Health awarded concurrently with the Faculty of Medicine of Harvard University upon successful completion of all requirements.
-This track is suitable for dentists seeking to obtain a master’s degree and DPH certificate in order to take the specialty board exam.
+MMSc Program: This track leads to a Master of Medical Sciences (MMSc) degree in Oral Biology or a Master of Medical Sciences in Dental Education with a certificate in Dental Public Health awarded concurrently with the Faculty of Medicine of Harvard University upon successful completion of all requirements.
+This track is suitable for dentists without a MPH degree seeking to obtain a DPH certificate and qualify for the specialty board exam.
+This program requires a minimum of three years of study.
+For MMSc in Dental Education, please see https://hsdm.harvard.edu/mmsc-dental-education.

-DMSc Program: This track leads to a doctor of medical science degree in oral biology with a certificate in Dental Public Health awarded by the Faculty of Medicine of Harvard University and requires a minimum of four years of study.
+DMSc Program: This track leads to a Doctor of Medical Sciences degree in Oral Biology with a certificate in Dental Public Health awarded by the Faculty of Medicine of Harvard University and requires a minimum of four years of study.
 The course requirements and the depth of the research experience are substantially greater for DMSc candidates -- the degree is consistent with the expectations for a Harvard doctoral-level degree.
 Dentists in this track obtain the DPH certificate and are qualified to take the specialty board exam.
 This is an excellent option for dentists whose primary aim is to pursue a career in academics or research.

 Certificate Program: This is a two-year program for dentists with an accredited master’s degree in public health (MPH) or equivalent degree.

-Candidates for the dental public health DMSc, MMSc, or Certificate programs must hold a DDS, DMD, or MD degree - or the equivalent, such as a BDS.
+Candidates for the Dental Public Health DMSc, MMSc, or Certificate programs must hold a DDS, DMD, or the equivalent, such as a BDS.

 For the degree-granting tracks, the first year consists of formal courses in the Harvard School of Dental Medicine and Harvard T.H.
-School of Public Health, leading to the master of public health or master of medical sciences degree.
-In the DMSc track, course work extends into the second year.
+Chan School of Public Health, completing the requirements for the degree, as well as core public health courses.

-The second year for MMSc (third year for DMSc) and the first year for Certificate candidates consist of a supervised residency emphasizing experiences at the community, state, or national level in health policy and program administration.
-The relationship between research data and health policy is stressed.
+The second year for MMSc and DMSc and the first year for Certificate candidates consist of a supervised DPH residency emphasizing experiences at the community, state, or national level in health policy and program administration.
+The relationship between research data and health policy is emphasized.
 This residency meets the requirements of the American Board of Dental Public Health and is accredited by the Commission on Accreditation of the Council on Dental Education of the American Dental Association.

-The third year (fourth for DMSc and second for Certificate) is a continuation of the residency and emphasizes research in public health at HSDM linking with the Harvard T.H.
+The third year for MMSc / DMSc and second for Certificate candidates is a continuation of the residency and focuses on public health research at HSDM linking with the Harvard T.H.
 Chan School of Public Health, The Forsyth Institute, and other departments of Harvard University.
 A major research project is required under the guidance of a faculty mentor.
-For the DMSc candidates, the research component requires a qualifying exam, appointment of a thesis committee, and a doctoral thesis and defense.
+For the DMSc candidates, the research component requires a qualifying exam, appointment of a thesis committee, and a doctoral thesis and defense, which occurs in the fourth year of the DMSc curriculum.

 Dental Public Health Advanced Education Graduate students take courses and work predominantly with the resources and faculty of the Harvard School of Dental Medicine, the Harvard T.H.
 Chan School of Public Health, the Kennedy School of Government, the Harvard Graduate School of Education, The Forsyth Institute, and Cambridge Health Alliance.